 What’s the difference between banks and credit unions?

 A bank is a for-profit financial institution that processes deposits, loans, and other financial services.
-Banks are owned by stockholders, who expect to see a return on thier investment every quarter.
+Banks are owned by stockholders, who expect to see a return on their investment every quarter.

 For low income customers, credit unions are always the better choice.